ExtcanaRy/PYRW-Docs/en/docs/Listener.md

 ## onUseItem

 Use item listener
-``Note: Win10 client use item event will be triggered multiple times within a single click`` Can intercept: Yes
+``Note: Win10 client use item event will trigger multiple times within a single click`` Can intercept: Yes
 Return data:

-* position - the location of the operation cube
+* player - player
 * itemid - item ID
-* itemaux - the item's special value
+* itemaux - item aux value
+* itemcount - number of items
 * itemname - the name of the item
+* blockname - the name of the block being manipulated
+* blockid - ID of the block being manipulated
+* position - the coordinates of the block being manipulated

+## onUseItemEx

+Using item listener (optimized version)
+Can intercept: Yes
+Return data:

-* player - player
+* player - the player
+* itemid - item ID
+* itemaux - item special value
+* itemcount - number of items
+* itemname - the name of the item

 ## onPlaceBlock